-The Australia Government has implemented anti-money-laundering and counter-terrorism financing (AML/CTF) laws via Anti-money and Laundering and Counter Terrorism Financing Act 2006 (C'wlth.) to meet international standards and to help protect businesses from being misused for money laundering and terrorism financing.
+The Australia Government has implemented anti-money laundering and counter-terrorism financing (AML/CTF) laws via Anti-money and Laundering and Counter-Terrorism Financing Act 2006 (Commonwealth.) to meet international standards and to help protect businesses from being misused for money laundering and terrorism financing.

 The Australian Government introduced anti-money laundering and counter-terrorism financing (AML/CTF) laws to:

-- reduce the risk of Australian businesses being misused for the purposes of money laundering or terrorism financing, and
+- Reduce the risk of Australian businesses being misused for the purposes of money laundering or terrorism financing.

 |Investment Type||Client Identification Form|

 |Individual||Individual or Sole Trader (PDF, 85 KB)|